stefreak/syselevenstack-documentation/english/docs/tutorials/01-firststeps.md

 At Orchestration --> Stacks --> Launch Stack we can now use the template we were just looking at to start our server.

-If we set the "Template Source" to "URL", we can now fill in the URL of the the above template into "Template URL" and go to "Next".
+If we set the "Template Source" to "URL", we can now fill in the URL of the the above template and go to "Next".
 We will set a name for the Stack at "Stackname", like *lampserver* and "key_name" should be the name of the key pair we uploaded initially.
 "Password" can be set to any value you like.

 ![Launch Stack](../img/launch.png)